-I mean you could buy rainboots in a normal color like black polka dots, yellow, or even cherry red… or you could seize this one opportunity to buy rubber rainboots in the same shade as the rolling fields of Irish clover you dream of running through.
+I mean you could buy rainboots in a normal color like navy polka dots, yellow, or even cherry red… or you could seize this one opportunity to buy rubber rainboots in the same shade as the rolling fields of Irish clover you dream of running through.

 I’ll let you decide.
 Choose wisely.

 Smartwool socks are probably the most underused but highly beloved items in my everyday wardrobe.
 When I need them, I love them.
 With those rainboots above (go green! ?), you’ll need a pair of tall, warm socks for all the walking and standing you’ll do on St. Patrick’s Day.